chidimyke/chidimyke.github.io/_tabs/about.md

 #### Hi there,

-I'm a Network Engineer with a couple of years under my belt working at both Enterprise and MSP level.
+I'm a Network Engineer with a couple of years under my belt working at both Enterprise and MSP levels.

 These days I spend a lot more time exploring the world of NetOps as well as Infrastructure as Code(Iac).
 I occasionally teach topics with practical demonstrations on my [youtube](https://www.youtube.com/@chidiejimonu) channel.